Background pattern

 Pregnancy Prevention Plan

-Women who are pregnant must not take Dercutane 20 mg
+Pregnant women should not take Dercutane 20 mg

 • Do not take Dercutane 20 mg if you are breastfeeding.
-It is likely that the medication will pass into your milk and can harm your baby.
+It is likely that the medication will pass into your milk and harm your baby.

 • Do not take Dercutane 20 mg if you may become pregnant during treatment.